Early Life and Education of Megan Rapinoe: A Complete Timeline

 Since at least 2016, Rapinoe has been involved in the women's team's equal pay complaint to the Equal Employment Opportunity Commission.

-In January 2017, Rapinoe stated that their wedding plans with Sera Cahoone were on hold.
+In January 2017, Rapinoe stated that her wedding plans with Sera Cahoone were on hold.

-September 2017: Signed up for the "Common Goal" campaign
+September 2017: Signed up for "Common Goal" campaign

-In September 2017, Rapinoe and U.S. teammate Alex Morgan were part of a group of soccer players who signed up for the "Common Goal" campaign created by Juan Mata of Manchester United.
-As participants in the campaign, players donate one percent of their individual wages in support of other soccer-related charities.
-Rapinoe and Morgan were the first two women players to sign on to the campaign.
+In September 2017, Rapinoe and U.S. teammate Alex Morgan joined the "Common Goal" campaign created by Juan Mata, donating one percent of their individual wages to soccer-related charities.
+They were the first two women players to sign on to the campaign.

-2018: First same-sex couple on the cover of ESPN's The Body Issue
+2018: Featured on the cover of ESPN's The Body Issue

-March 2019: Filed lawsuit against United States Soccer Federation for gender discrimination
+March 2019: Filed lawsuit against the United States Soccer Federation

 In December 2019, Megan Rapinoe endorsed Elizabeth Warren in the 2020 Democratic Party presidential primaries.